retrozy1/Gimloader/README.md

 # Gimloader

-This is a Gimkit plugin loader and manager, based on a trick first used in [Gimhook](https://codeberg.org/gimhook/gimhook) with an API inspired by [BetterDiscord](https://docs.betterdiscord.app/api/).
+Gimloader is a Gimkit plugin loader and manager, which allows you to modify the game to improve your experience.
+Gimloader comes with a variety of official plugins for things like freely moving your camera, timing speedruns, in-game chat, and much more.

 ## Installation